canjs/canjs/view/mustache/doc/basics.md

 @page Basics
 @parent can.Mustache 0

+## Keys

+## Keys

+Keys insert data into the template.
+They reference variables within the current context.
+For example:

+	{
+    		name: "Austin"
+	}

+	{{name}}

+would render:

+  "Austin"

 ## Escaping Values

 Mustache will escape values enclosed in a `{{  }}` expression.
 For example: